-Throughout the COVID-19 pandemic, patients with chronic diseases have been encouraged to see their primary care providers using telemedicine.
-However, many members in our community that are most vulnerable to chronic disease, also have the least access to the technology needed to use telemedicine effectively.
-Together with our partners, the Rhode Island Parent Information Network (RIPIN) and the Pawtucket Housing Authority Integra is piloting a new service to address this gap.
+Postponing or avoiding health care can lead to negative health outcomes, especially for those with chronic disease.
+During the COVID-19 pandemic, many patients with chronic disease are encouraged to see their primary care providers using telemedicine.
+However, many of the members of our community that are most vulnerable to chronic disease, and at highest risk for coronavirus disease, also have the least access to the technology needed to use telemedicine effectively.

 As we navigate our day-to-day lives, few would argue that our health is the most important thing.
 When it comes to maintaining that good health, Integra Community Care Network can provide us with so many benefits.